 • Which educators would benefit from participating in the Difficult Subjects Institute?

 Any K-12 educator would benefit from the program.
-Institute workshops are at the heart of the program curriculum and are led by scholars from The Ohio State University’s College of Arts and Sciences who have expertise in history, literature, art, music and performance.
-Recognizing the value of practice, the institute also brings in teaching experts (to share pedagogical techniques, as well as multicultural curriculum developers to provide instruction on complementing and supplementing State of Ohio standards pertaining to difficult subjects.
+Institute workshops are at the heart of the program curriculum and are led by scholars from The Ohio State University who have expertise in history, literature, art, music, science and performance.

 • How does the district nominate an individual to participate?